vk-rv/pvx/docs/index.md

 }
 ```

-You can also use extend validation rules implementing ClaimsValidator interface on your custom type
+You can also use extend validation rules implementing Claims interface on your custom type
 ```go
 type MyClaims struct {
 	pvx.RegisteredClaims